-Business enterprises are increasingly realising the need for balancing the goal of sustainable development with the traditional goal of profitability.
+Endorser MESSAGE FROM BUSINESS COUNCIL FOR SUSTAINABLE DEVELOPMENT, PAKISTAN Business Council for Sustainable Development, Pakistan (BCSD Pakistan) has been supporting the responsible role of business in creating a sustainable environment that strikes an effective balance between economic growth, social progress and ecological efficiency.
+Business enterprises are increasingly realizing the need for balancing the goal of sustainable development with the traditional goal of profitability.
 Accordingly, engagement of business in development of community, society and environment has been increasing.
 There is a growing understanding that business cannot succeed in an environment that fails.
 ACCA-WWF Environment Reporting Awards programme is an evidence of this understanding.
-It provides a valuable opportunity for benchmarking and cross-organizational learning in the interest of business and environment.
+It provides a valuable opportunity for benchmarking and cross-organisational learning in the interest of business and environment.